 Tip 3: Use time-saving household appliances

 Employ gadgets and appliances in your home to help you accomplish tasks and save precious time in the process.
-Washing up after dinners – especially a large one like the reunion dinner – can be time-consuming due to the amount of dishes you have to wash.
+Washing up after dinners – especially a large one like the reunion dinner – can be time-consuming due to the number of dishes you have to wash.
 Consider using an automatic dishwasher rather than washing your dishes by hand.

 Not only does it save you up to 3 weeks of time compared to washing dishes by hand over the course of one year, it also uses water temperatures of up to 70 degrees Celsius, effectively killing 99.9% of harmful germs and bacteria.
 This allows you to spend more time with your family, ensure that your kitchen is more hygienic and provides much needed rest to prepare for the festivities.